Esther4949/LITA-Class-Documentaion/README.md

 This my project journeying  in Data Analysis  , is to provide actionable recommendations  based on the analysis to assists in Data-Driven decision making in our communities.

 ### Data Source
 The data set was gotten from our tutors in persons of Mr Mushin and Femi.
-Also our data set was drived from a site called KAGGLE.
+Also our data set was drived from a site called KAGGLE Or FRED or any other data respository site.

 ### Tools Used
+- Microsoft Excel (Download Here).(https://www.microsoft.com).
+  1. for Data cleaning
+  2. For Analysis
+  3. For visualization

+- SQL- Structured Query Language for  Quering  of Data
+- Github for Portfolio Building